wangyihuan123/plate_detection/README.md

 refactoring jsonresult_testing_engine for multple frames only consider one plate in one image for now!!
 So, 2-3 frames for confirmation is easy to avoid detection

+motion blur

+todo: what command do we really need??

 add log system
-add opencv controller for debugging add console controller and commands for debugging
+add opencv controller for debugging: display the detection area add console controller and commands for debugging  ??? why need this ??, Yes, so that sometimes we need to stop or frame by frame for debugging, and we can also save the image by command??

 add shutdown function to end engines and controllers properly tidy up code